-As an investment entity, the Company accounts for its subsidiaries at fair value through profit or loss ("FVTPL") in accordance with IFRS 9, with the exception of SRC, SRP and ADM that provides services related to the Company's investment activities and the Trust, which provides the Company with its equity incentive plan.
-Subsidiaries providing such services are fully consolidated from the date on which control ceases.
-Accounting policies of SRC, SRP, ADM and the Trust have been conformed where necessary to ensure consistency with the policies adopted by the Company.
+As an investment entity, the Company accounts for its subsidiaries at fair value through profit or loss ("FVTPL") in accordance with IFRS 9, with the exception of SRC, SRH Chile SpA, and ADM that provides services related to the Company's investment activities and the Trust, which provides the Company with its equity incentive plan.
+Subsidiaries providing such services are fully consolidated from the date on which control is obtained, and no longer consolidated from the date on which control ceases.
+Accounting policies of SRC, SRH Chile SpA, ADM and the Trust have been conformed where necessary to ensure consistency with the policies adopted by the Company.